karimdeif/multi-tenancy/documentation/setup_application.md

 #### Step 1: Open following url [`https://cloud.ibm.com/resources`](https://cloud.ibm.com/resources)

-In resource list of in the IBM Cloud UI, insert as filter for **name** the value `multi`.
-Now you should see following in your IBM Cloud Account:
+In resource list of the IBM Cloud UI, insert as filter for **name** the value `multi`.
+Now you should see following in your resource list:

 ![](images/Mulit-Tenancy-automatic-creation-02.png)